2-way McKay goes 0 for 4 in MLB hitting debut with Rays

 McKay was the designated hitter Monday night and batted eighth in the Rays’ 6-3 victory.

+“I felt like I had some good at-bats,” he said.
+“Obviously not the results you want.
+Now it’s just time to find holes in the defense and get your first hit out of the way.”

-The 23-year-old grounded out to first with the bases loaded and two outs against Tom Eshelman to end the first inning.
+The 23-year-old McKay grounded out to first with the bases loaded and two outs against Tom Eshelman to end the first inning.
 He also hit a fourth-inning grounder to second against Eshelman, who was making his big league debut.

 McKay, playing for Louisville in a 2015 NCAA super regional, homered off Eshelman, then the Cal State Fullerton ace.